lenymo/glennmccomb-com/content/articles/useful-sass-scss-media-query-mixins-for-bootstrap.md

 ## The entire code

-I recommend putting this in a _breakpoints.scss partial near the top of your SCSS index file.
+I recommend putting this in a <code>_media-queries.scss</code> partial near the top of your SCSS index file.

 {{< highlight scss >}}
 //